sercankulcu/sercankulcu.github.io/_pages/cv.md

 ## Work experience

 ### <img src="/images/logo-giresun.png" alt="GRU" width="50" height="50"> 2023-Present: Assistant Professor, Giresun University
-  * Teaching and developing course materials for Operating Systems and Data Structures using Java language
-  * Conducted tutorials and lab sessions to assist students in understanding the course materials
-  * Graded exams, assignments, and provided feedback to students to enhance their academic performance
+  I teach and develop course materials for Operating Systems, Data Structures and Algorithms, and Introduction to Programming using Java, combining lectures with hands-on tutorials and lab sessions to ensure students grasp both theory and practice.
+I also evaluate their progress through exams and assignments, offering constructive feedback to support their learning.

 ### <img src="/images/logo-giresun.png" alt="GRU" width="50" height="50"> 2015-2023: Teaching Assistant, Giresun University
-  * Teaching and developing course materials for Object-Oriented Programming using Java language, Professional Math, and Professional English courses
-  * Conducted tutorials and lab sessions to assist students in understanding the course materials
-  * Graded exams, assignments, and provided feedback to students to enhance their academic performance
+  I have taught and developed course materials for Object-Oriented Programming in Java, as well as Professional Math and Professional English.
+My responsibilities included leading tutorials and lab sessions to reinforce understanding, evaluating student performance through exams and assignments, and providing constructive feedback to support their academic growth.

 ### <img src="/images/logo-sdt.png" alt="SDT" width="50" height="50"> 2011-2015: Leader Software Engineer, SDT Space and Defence Technologies
-  * Contributed to the development of digital data recorder projects using real-time Linux distributions
-  * Integrated software with various data buses including MIL-STD-1553B, ARINC429, CAN, and Ethernet
-  * Compiled kernels to meet specific needs and requirements, utilizing expertise in kernel configuration and optimization
+  I contributed to the development of digital data recorder projects leveraging real-time Linux distributions.
+My role involved integrating software with diverse data buses such as MIL-STD-1553B, ARINC429, CAN, and Ethernet.
+Additionally, I customized and optimized Linux kernels to meet project-specific requirements, ensuring performance and functionality.

 ### <img src="/images/logo-sdt.png" alt="SDT" width="50" height="50"> 2008-2011: Senior Software Engineer, SDT Space and Defence Technologies
-  * Contributed to the development of an embedded simulation software using VxWorks
-  * Conducted extensive research on guidance and control systems to ensure the accuracy and effectiveness of the simulations
-  * Modeled missile systems with respect to simulation, guidance and control issues, utilizing advanced mathematical modeling techniques to create accurate simulations
-  * Designed and developed software for embedded systems using C and C++
+  I contributed to the development of embedded simulation software using VxWorks, conducting in-depth research on guidance and control systems to ensure simulation accuracy and reliability.
+This included modeling missile systems with a focus on simulation, guidance, and control, applying advanced mathematical techniques for precision.
+Additionally, I designed and implemented embedded system software using C and C++.

 ### <img src="/images/logo-sdt.png" alt="SDT" width="50" height="50"> 2005-2008: Software Engineer, SDT Space and Defence Technologies
-  * Collaborated with cross-functional teams to develop and implement a tactical environment simulation software that met client needs
-  * Designed and developed software for Linux operating system
-  * Implemented software testing procedures to ensure quality and reliability of software solutions
-  * Integrated software with various protocols including High-Level Architecture (HLA) Protocol and Distributed Interactive Simulation (DIS) Protocol
-  * Participated in all phases of the software development cycle, from planning to maintenance
+  I collaborated with cross-functional teams to design and implement tactical environment simulation software tailored to client requirements.
+My responsibilities included developing software for the Linux operating system, integrating it with protocols such as High-Level Architecture (HLA) and Distributed Interactive Simulation (DIS).
+I also established testing procedures to ensure quality and reliability and actively participated in all stages of the software development lifecycle, from planning to maintenance.